 * Click here for rating key

 Slows Bar BQ Restaurant Review: Located near the striking, if somewhat derelict, old train station, Slows is part of the area's revitalization.
 Interestingly, the front of the brick building is covered with 400 different-size funnels, which are part of a public art project commissioned by the restaurant’s owner, Phillip Cooley.
 They reflect the shifting sunlight and generate shadows that move across the wall as the hours tick by.
-Once inside, try the brisket enchilada, gumbo or JP's Revenge---pit-smoked ham smothered in smoked Gouda with onion marmalade and Slows' mustard sauce.
-The food here, based on the concept of open-pit barbecue and slow cooking, produces slide-off-the-bone brisket, baby-back ribs, pulled pork and chicken dishes that range from sweet to tangy, depending on your preference.
-The sides, which reflect a Southern sensibility, include a rich macaroni and cheese, waffle fries (cheese is extra but worth that dollar) and black-eyed peas.
+Once inside, try the brisket enchilada, gumbo or JP's Revenge --- pit-smoked ham smothered in smoked Gouda with onion marmalade and Slows' mustard sauce.
+The food, based on the concept of open-pit barbecue and slow cooking, produces slide-off-the-bone brisket, baby-back ribs, pulled pork and chicken dishes that range from sweet to tangy, depending on your preference.
+Sides, which reflect a Southern sensibility, include a rich macaroni and cheese, waffle fries (cheese is extra but worth that dollar) and black-eyed peas.
+There’s a full bar and extensive artisan beer selection.
+Find Slows’ food truck via its web address in warm weather; Slows To Go inside Ford Field is open for all Lions games.